Curriculum Sub-Program Logo

 Description

-What if we could improve carbon sinks and reduce carbon emissions with one solution?
-Meet Biochar; a form of biomass that is rich in carbon.
-By burying biochar in other soils, we can reduce the amount of carbon released by its degradation while also enriching & improving soil.
-In this lesson, students explore whether it is worth the effort to excavate land to bury biochar.
+What if we could strengthen carbon sinks and reduce carbon emissions with a single solution?
+Meet biochar, a carbon-rich form of biomass.
+When buried in soil, biochar reduces the amount of carbon released through decomposition while also improving soil quality and fertility.
+In this lesson, students explore biochar as a climate solution and consider whether it is worth the effort to excavate land in order to bury it.
+Through structured reading and reflection, students track how their thinking evolves as they engage with new information.

 Lesson Type: Literacy